 Helping participants to increase their confidence in and likelihood to help an individual in distress

 Who should participate in Mental Health First Aid?

-We have trained more than 500 members of the community.
-And, it’s clear that training works: studies have shown that those who complete the training increase their knowledge of mental health diagnoses, are better able to identify professional and self-help resources appropriate for those in crisis, are more likely to help an individual in distress, and experience increased mental wellness themselves.
+We have trained more than 800 members of the community, and are the only organization in Maryland to have been awarded a SAMHSA grant to provide this training.
+It’s clear that the training we provide works: studies have shown that those who complete the training increase their knowledge of mental health diagnoses, are better able to identify professional and self-help resources appropriate for those in crisis, are more likely to help an individual in distress, and experience increased mental wellness themselves.

 Our instructors are certified in Mental Health First Aid; Mental Health First Aid for Public Safety; Mental Health First Aid for Military Members, Veterans, and their Families; and Mental Health First Aid for Older Adults.
 Click here to see our training schedule and register for a training.

 Learn more about our Mental Health First Aid programs:

 - Mental Health First Aid Veterans